Rukungiri: Geography

 Rukungiri is approximately 381 km, by road, southwest of Kampala, the capital and largest city of Uganda.
 The coordinates of the town are 0°47'24.0"S, 29°55'30.0"E (Latitude:-0.7900; Longitude:29.9250).

 Overview

 Rukungiri is a two-street town surrounded by numerous hills and valleys.
-Most of the surrounding hills, however, have lost their natural shapes because of human activity, most notably agriculture.
+Most of the surrounding hills, however, have lost their natural shape because of human activity, most notably agriculture.
 The town itself is located on a hilltop.
 In some places, the agricultural terraces on the hills cover them from the foot to peak.

 Population

-According to the 2002 national population census, Rukungiri had 12,765 inhabitants.
+According to the 2002 national census, Rukungiri had 12,765 inhabitants.
 In 2010, the Uganda Bureau of Statistics (UBOS) estimated the population at 14,400.
 In 2011, UBOS estimated the mid-year population at 14,700.
 In 2014, the national population census put the population at 36,509.
 In 2020, UBOS estimated the mid-year population of the town at 37,200 people.

 Points of interest

-The following additional points of interest are located in Rukungiri or near the town limits:
+The following additional points of interest are located in or close to the town limits: